WillCollier/scikit_learn/README.md

 Learning how to use Scikit-learn for a variety of tasks.

 Here is a list detailing what is contained within each file.
-Each file is also commented to aid understadning.
+Each file is also commented.

 ### KNN.py: